 To access the detailed view, click on a card in the summary view.

-The detailed view provides the correlation calculations for each Event evaluated.
-This view uses a heat map to show the strength of the correlation with the Goal event (ie. retention) for every frequency and velocity combination of the event selected.
+The detailed view provides the correlation calculations for each event evaluated.
+This view uses a heat map to show the strength of the correlation with the goal event.

 The x-axis represents the velocity, or the number of days it took users to complete the event (up to 15 days) and the y-axis shows the frequency of the event, or the number of times the event was done, up to ten times.